VirtualBrainLab/Pinpoint/README.md

 # Pinpoint

+**11/16/25: PINPOINT IS BEING MOVED TO A NEW SERVER, WE'LL BE BACK ONLINE SOON**

 Pinpoint is a tool for planning trajectories in the space of brain reference atlases, such as the mouse CCF.

 ![Azimuth example](https://virtualbrainlab.org/_static/images/center.png)